sschwartzdata/vanguard_de_project/README.md

 You will start out by using the Spotify API to get your data.
 To make your life easier, you can use the existing Python package called `spotipy`.
 This is not a requirement, however.
 If you prefer, you can use the `requests` module, or any method you like to pull down the data.
 We just ask that you do this using Python.

-As a hint, we are including the following `spotipy` functions which you can use to get this data from the API if you choose.
+As a hint, we are including the following `spotipy` functions which you can use to get this data from the API if you choose.  *Please not that you do **not** have to use these functions in this manner.
+You are welcome to explore the spotify API and pull down your data using differnt methods if you choose.
+We are just providing these as a starting point / hint.*

 **Artist** https://spotipy.readthedocs.io/en/master/#spotipy.client.Spotify.search
 **Album** https://spotipy.readthedocs.io/en/master/#spotipy.client.Spotify.artist_albums
-*When using the above function, be sure to filter by country = 'US' to make your search more direct.
+*When using the above function, be sure to filter by country = 'US' (or another country if the artist is not US based) to make your search more direct.
 Failure to do so can result in a number of foreign language versions of albums*
 **Track** https://spotipy.readthedocs.io/en/master/#spotipy.client.Spotify.album_tracks
 **Track_Feature** https://spotipy.readthedocs.io/en/master/#spotipy.client.Spotify.audio_features